kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 The system is being developed using ROS 1 kinetic to control inter process communication between systems.
 To track the AR tags on the hopper the library ar_track_alvar is used along with the tf library to transform the data.
-The python library inputs is used to take manual input from the xbox controller in manual mode.
+The python library inputs is used to take manual input from the Xbox controller in manual mode.
 The ROS package robot_localization is also being used for sensor fusion and filtering of input.